 Have you been offered a job in Arizona by a company and are weighing your options before deciding whether or not to accept it?
 Maybe you need a change of scenery and a new location where you can enjoy the great outdoors.
 What if you’ve had enough of snowy, frigid winters and want to move to a place with more sunshine?
 Are you looking for a place to raise your family and live the American dream away from the high cost of living on the east or west coasts?
 Welcome to Arizona!
-This informational article will tell you what you things to know before moving to Arizona.
+This informational article will tell you top 10 reasons to move and live in Arizona.

 You’ve found the right place if you’re considering moving to Arizona for any reason.
 The “Valley of the Sun” is a popular destination for families from all over the country.
-As a result, we’d like to share the top ten best reasons to move to Arizona and things you should know before moving to Arizona.
+As a result, we’d like to share the best reasons to move to Arizona.

 If you enjoy the heat, Arizona is the perfect place to call home.
 Phoenix, Arizona’s capital and most populous city, enjoys more days of sun than other cities in the United States.
 Arizona is said to have the highest annual average number of sunlight hours per person in the US.
 The sunny weather is one of the best reasons to move to Arizona.

 In other words, if you’re fed up with your current location’s long, cold winters, you should seriously consider moving there.
 It also eliminates the hassle of having to pack winter clothing.

 Relocating to Arizona may be the answer for those who suffer from Seasonal Affective Disorder (SAD), as the state often feels like there is only one season — summer!

 However, temperatures might reach 120 degrees Fahrenheit in the summer, so be careful.
 Stay hydrated, and avoid going outside during the warmest part of the day if possible.